rsksmart/vc-json-schemas/README.md

 ### CD on Github Pages

-Continuos delivery will make new schemas go live instantly.
+Continuous delivery will make new schemas go live instantly.
 It will use Github Pages host to serve each of the credential schemas definitions approved and merged into `master` branch.

 ## Drawbacks